-Helping affected populations during a disaster most effectively through AI technology.
-A collaborative Omdena team of 34 AI experts and data scientists worked with the World Food Programme to build solutions to predict affected populations and create customized relief packages for AI Disaster prevention.
+Helping affected populations during a disaster most effectively through AI.
+A collaborative Omdena team of 34 AI experts and data scientists worked with the World Food Programme to build solutions to predict affected populations and create customized relief packages for disaster prevention.

 The entire data analysis and details about the relief package tool including a live demonstration can be found in the demo day recording at the end of the article.

 The problem: Quick disaster response

 When a disaster strikes, the World Food Programme (WFP), as well as other humanitarian agencies, need to design comprehensive emergency operations.
 They need to know what to bring and in which quantity.
 How many shelters?
 How many tons of food?
 These needs assessments are conducted by humanitarian experts, based on the first information collected, their knowledge, and experience.

 The project goal: Building a disaster relief package tool for cyclones (applicable to other use cases and disaster categories)

 Use Case: Cyclones (Solution applicable to other areas)